njisaf/salmon-cookies/README.md

-# The Salmon Cookie Project -- Exercise 2
+# The Salmon Cookie Project -- Exercise 3

-Exercise for practicing with object constructor functions.
+This table of data generates automatically, apart from some initial values which have already been stored in arrays.

+# Thanks

+The code used to build the constructor function was inspired by [Erin Roby](https://github.com/erinroby).
+Listener Events code shamelessly adapted from [Sam Nuntz](https://github.com/Tuesday-Last).